amittal91/DevOps-Project-Milestone3/README.md

 * Our script namely ['setup_prod.sh'](https://github.com/amittal91/DevOps-Project-Milestone3/blob/master/setup_prod.sh) would be executed for this task.
 This would create a Prod server and through ansible playbook command configure all dependencies/pre-requisites on the remote server

 #### Triggered, remote deployment
+* We have used Jenkins as the Build Server and configured a job to track the local git repository for our node js application
+* We have written a ['post-commit hook'](https://github.com/amittal91/DevOps-Project-Milestone3/blob/master/Hooks/post-commit) to trigger the build in Jenkins.
+This hook track the status of the build.
+If the build fails due to either test failure or PMD analysis failure, the repo will get reset to the previous stable commit
+* When the build is successful, the user can push the changes to the remote repository
+* We have written a ['pre-push hook'](https://github.com/amittal91/DevOps-Project-Milestone3/blob/master/Hooks/pre-push) that would deploy the changes to remote git repository and to the production server via ansible.
+The file namely ['prod_deploy.yml'](https://github.com/amittal91/DevOps-Project-Milestone3/blob/master/prod_deploy.yml) will be used by ansible to push the changes and start the server on the remote prod server

 #### Feature Flags
 #### Metrics and alerts
 #### Canary releasing